tangtang95/ff78-launcher-rs/README.md

 This is an implementation in Rust of [FF78Launcher](https://github.com/julianxhokaxhiu/FF78Launcher).
 This is simply a test to see the challenges of Rust when using it to interact with windows API

-Thanks for Julian for the code
+Thanks Julian for the original code!